-Many people think if they are allergic to sulfa drugs or sulfites and thus it is necessary for them to avoid dietary supplements containing sulfates or sulfur such as glucosamine sulfate, chondroitin sulfate, and organic sulfur.
+Many people think if they are allergic to sulfa drugs or sulfites and think they need to avoid dietary supplements containing sulfates or sulfur such as glucosamine sulfate, chondroitin sulfate, and organic sulfur.

-In this article, I am going to explain the difference between these four substances and hopefully, it will clear up some of the confusion.
+In this article, I am going to explain the difference between these four substances.
+Hopefully, it will clear up some confusion.

 Sulfa Drugs (Sulfonamides)